Frequently Asked Landscaping Questions and Answers

 1. How do I find a Landscaper I can trust?

 The best way to find a reputable landscaper or landscaping company near you is by word of mouth.
 Ask your friends, neighbors, and colleagues if they’ve worked with a company they’d recommend.
 Another good source is reading online reviews, and checking out company websites to see what kind of projects they’ve worked on.
 Once you’ve narrowed it down, you can set up a consultation with each company.
-That way, you can learn more about their values and services, choosing the one that aligns with your project’s needs.
+That way, you can learn more about their values and services, and choose the one that aligns with your project’s needs.

 2. What's the best time of year for landscape installation?